 NOTE When the condition (7.2) is satisfied, the increase of the internal forces and moments due to sway second order effects is no more than 10 % of the internal forces and moments according to first order theory.

-(6) It may be assumed that (partially) fixed boundary conditions at the pile toe (supplied by elements such as earth support, underwater concrete etc.) give positional restraint corresponding to the non-sway buckling mode.
+(6) It may be assumed that (partially) fixed boundary conditions at the pile toe (supplied by elements such as earth support, underwater concrete, etc.) give positional restraint corresponding to the non-sway buckling mode.
 Free earth support conditions may be assumed to give sufficient restraint for non-sway buckling if the toe of the sheet pile wall is fixed in bedrock or is able to resist an additional horizontal force FQ,Ed by friction or passive soil resistance.
 FQ,Ed is given by: